 “This Dunham was a man of great energy,” the Rev. Joseph W. Dally wrote in his history of Woodbridge and the surrounding area.
 “When he determined upon an enterprise he pushed it forward to success with indomitable perseverance.”

 Several of Jonathan’s relatives settled near him, and the area just north of Kirk Green became known as Dunhamtown.
-Jonathan received additional property through divisions of public lands in 1717, 1720 and 1721.
+Jonathan received another piece of property, located next to the northern part of his house lot, on May 19, 1696.
+This area may have included the land on which the Dunham House was built.

 Being in Woodbridge didn’t bring an end to Jonathan’s legal issues.
 In 1677, he and an accomplice, Robert Lapriere, were arrested for removing goods from the home of Gov. Carteret.
 The Council of War for Achter Colony, located in northern New Jersey, condemned him for the act and called for him to be punished as a “mad man.”